Takua-Gandasa/Mavens-Toy/README.md

 - What is the Total Amount Of Transaction?
 - What is the Average Transaction Value?
 - Why do we have the Store City, Store Location and Date Slicer?
-- What are the sales and earnings for each product category?
+- What are the Sales and Earnings for each Product Category?
-- What are the Category By Units?
+- What are the Product Category By Units?
 - What are the Top 10 Products By Revenue?
 - How many store locations does the company operate?
 - In how many cities does the store operate?